Connected, thriving, healthy and happy individuals, communities and businesses achieving the greatest good for the greatest number

 - Community legacy projects to build a sense of connection and value for the individual within the local community context

 Roelands Village Academy RESPECT students are building an All Abilities Edible Bush Foods Garden.
 They are working to enhance the on-site tourism experience for people of all abilities and backgrounds.

 We are also building strong relationships with vocational education and tertiary education providers to enhance RESPECT programs and pathways from school, or re-engagement in education and employment.

-A Red Dust Heeler is committed to the inclusion of people with disability in all areas of life – building healing friendships and a connected community – Read More
+The Red Dust Heeler program is committed to the inclusion of people with disability in all areas of life – and uses sport as a vehicle to build healing friendships and a connected community – Read More